 - Economically disadvantaged background

-- Underrepresented minority in medicine
+- Underrepresented minority in medicine as defined by AAMC

 - Demonstrate potential for strong academic performance (3.3 minimum cumulative GPA).